Homemade Coconut Milk (Recipe Below)

 Now that you know how fabulous coconut is, are you curious how each of the products is made, and how you can use them in your kitchen?

 - Coconut milk is something you can easily make yourself, and I have a recipe at the bottom of this post.
 It’s made from the coconut meat and contains mostly fat (the wonderful kind discussed above), along with some protein and a little bit of fiber and sugar.
 The coconut milk you buy in the store may seem easier than making your own, but the cans are usually lined with BPA and contain guar gum (which is made from legumes and can be difficult to digest).
 The boxed coconut milk is really just junk food masquerading as health food.
 In addition to guar gum, it usually has some form of sugar added, along with carrageenan (a seaweed derivitive that has been proven in 18 research studies to cause inflammation), and a number of synthetic vitamins, which sometimes the body cannot identify as real food and therefore cannot absorb safely.
-So, make your own!
-In addition to homemade coconut milk being healthier, you get the added bonus of making as little or as much as you want (no more leftover cans to use up.)
+There is two brands of coconut milk that are BPA and additive-free: Natural Value and Aroy-D. Or, you can make your own, which gives you get the added bonus of making as little or as much as you want (no more leftover cans to use up.)
 Recipe at the bottom of this article.

 - Coconut butter is a relatively new product to hit the store shelves.
-It also goes by the names coconut spread, coconut manna and coconut concentrate.
+It also goes by the names coconut spread, coconut manna and coconut concentrate, and it’s delicious.
 What is it?
 It’s simply coconut flakes whipped long enough that it turns into a butter consistency.
+Favorite brands: Artisana and Tropical Traditions.
 You can make this at home, too.
 Here’s a link to show you how.

 - Fresh coconuts: How to you buy them, and how do you open them?
 First, make sure the shell doesn’t have any cracks in it, and shake it next to your ear.
 You should hear the liquid splashing inside.
 This indicates it’s fresh.
 After you get it home, check out this excellent video on how to crack a coconut.
 Once you’ve opened it up, you can drink the water inside (it should taste sweet if it’s fresh).
 Eat the meat “as is” or grate it for use in the coconut milk recipe below.